illumos/docs/docs/contributing/index.md

 If your commit does not yet include "Reviewed by:" indicating your reviewers, this is when you should add those lines.
 We do not have a blank line between the first line of a commit message in illumos, and the following "Reviewed by:" lines.
-When you run `git format-patch` to get a patch to include, this will result in an oddly-formatted "Subject:" line - that is expected and OK.
+If you run `git format-patch` to get a patch to include, this will result in an oddly-formatted "Subject:" line - that is expected and OK.

 !!! note Assembling "Reviewed by:" lines